 • Annotation processors: This project requires various annotation processors to be run, like the picocli annotation processor.
 Please see your IDE documentation on how to enable annotation processing

-Incremental Compilation
+Incremental Compilation (Java)

 Incremental compilation (for example in IDE or when doing a gradle build without clean) may leave behind old AOT artifacts causing exceptions when trying to run fcli.
 This is especially the case when renaming or moving classes, which may result in exceptions like the below: